MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-deactivate-guide.md

 1. Select **Packaged Guides** on the left side of the screen.

-1. To activate a packaged guide, select **Inactive Packaged Guides**.
+1. To activate a packaged guide, select **Inactive Packaged Guides** in the drop-down list above the grid.

    To deactivate or delete a packaged guide, select **Active Packaged Guides**.